leovxyz/SlotCLI/README.md

 # SlotCLI

-A command-line interface slot machine game implemented in JavaScript.
+A command-line interface slot machine game implemented in JavaScript using Node.js.

 ## Description